-Gilbert have been making the finest Rugby balls from their Headquarters in Robertsbridge, England since 1823, creating balls for training through to match balls and international replica balls.
+Gilbert has been making the finest rugby balls from their headquarters in Robertsbridge, England since 1823, creating balls for training through to match balls and international replica balls.

-Gilbert goes back further than 1823, Gilbert began as a boot and show maker affiliated to Rugby School, He ran his business out of a small shop within the town which later became Grays sports shop, after rugby was established Gilbert changed their ball form from being plum shaped to being more oval due to the introduction of pig’s bladder, which has since been replaced with synthetic bladders for today’s game.
-As the sport began to become more well-known Gilbert Rugby balls grew bigger as a business and received several awards in London.
+Gilbert goes back further than 1823, as the company began as a boot and shoe maker affiliated to Rugby School, The business was run from of a small shop within the town which later became Grays sports shop.
+After rugby was established, Gilbert changed their ball form from being plum shaped to being more oval due to the introduction of pig’s bladder, which has since been replaced with synthetic bladders for today’s game.
+As the sport began to become more well-known, Gilbert Rugby balls grew bigger as a business and received several awards in London.
 The first rubber bladder was invented by Richard Lindop in 1875, this improved passing and handling drastically.

-The Gilbert family after a difficult time with new materials and brands emerging they decided to sell the business in 1978, Grays showed interest but did not purchase the company until 2002.
-They continued to honour the Gilbert brand leading the way in ball technology, design and quality they portrayed this through the Xact ball delivering the best ever performance a ball has delivered and was featured successfully throughout the 2003 Rugby World Cup
+After a difficult time with new materials and brands emerging the GIlbert family decided to sell the business in 1978.
+Grays showed interest but did not purchase the company until 2002.
+They continued to honour the Gilbert brand, leading the way in ball technology, design and quality.
+They portrayed this through the X-act ball, delivering the best ever performance from a rugby ball and it was featured successfully during the 2003 Rugby World Cup.

-This year Gilbert have again been chosen as the official ball supplier of the RWC 2019, which will take place between the 20thof September and the 2ndof November 2019 where we will see 20 of the best rugby playing nations battle out it head to head for the Rugby’s most prestigious award the Webb Ellis Cup.
+in 2019, Gilbert was once again chosen as the official ball supplier to the Rugby World Cup, which took place between the 20th September and the 2nd November 2019, and saw 20 of the best rugby playing nations battle out it head to head for the Rugby’s most prestigious award the Webb Ellis Cup.

 At First XV Rugbystuff.com we stock a wide range of training and match rugby balls, alongside rugby shirts from clubs, nations and competitions around the world.